ThinkDataEd/curriculum/docs/unit1/lesson8.md

 The frequency will be measured by the number of labels plotted.

 11. Have students come up and place their nutrition fact label above the category that describes their snack.
-Have students stack their nutrition label so that is easy to calculate the frequency.
+Have students stack their nutrition label so that it is easy to calculate the frequency.
 Once all the labels have been placed, create bars with the appropriate height (frequency) for each category.
 Make sure to leave spaces between the bars, and that bars are the same width.